lucianoayres/chatty-ai/README.md

 - Skip quotes for single-word names: `Ada,Tux,Einstein`
 - Use quotes only for multi-word names: `"Marie Curie",Einstein,Newton`
 - Use quotes for all names (recommended): `"Einstein","Newton","Darwin"`

+When using `--converse-random`, just specify the number of agents (between 2 and 15) you want in the conversation.
+The agents will be randomly selected from both built-in and user-defined agents.

+You can provide the starter message in two ways:

+- Using `--starter "message"` for direct text input
+- Using `--starter-file path` to read the message from a text file

 ### How Conversations Work